UralmashFox/BaCR/README.md

 obviously, model was falling every time.
 ### part - b
-Then I write evolutional part.
+Then I write evolutional part (script new2b.py).
 Model became more stable (what can be detected in every running), but modell still be falling.

 ## Task 3
 - I installed the libraries net*.so net*.dll in *bin* directory by: